CoderByBlood/solos/README.md

 };

 /**
- * Lifecycle function name for post-processing and cleanup.
+ * Lifecycle function for post-processing and cleanup.
  * This is only called if 'respond' was called.
  */
 exports.after = function after(msg, done) {